ufs-community/uwtools/docs/index.rst

 | **CLI**: ``uw template -h``
 | **API**: ``import uwtools.api.template``

-Render Mode
+Render Action
-"""""""""""
+"""""""""""""

-The ``render`` mode that gives you the full power of rendering a :jinja2:`Jinja2 template<templates>` in the same easy-to-use interface as your other workflow tools.
+This gives you the full power of rendering a :jinja2:`Jinja2 template<templates>` in the same easy-to-use interface as your other workflow tools.

 | :any:`CLI documentation with examples<cli_template_render_examples>`

-Translate Mode
+Translate Action
-""""""""""""""
+""""""""""""""""

 This tool helps transform legacy configuration files templated with the atparse tool (common at :noaa:`NOAA<>`) into :jinja2:`Jinja2 templates<templates>` for use with the ``uw config realize`` and ``uw template render`` tools, or their API equivalents.